 - Victorian Reading Challenge.
 Read a minimum of four books form the Victorian era.

 - What An Animal Reading Challenge.
-Read books that feature animals.
+Read books where animals play a major role.

 - What’s In A Name Challenge.
 Choose a book to read from each of several categories.